croservices/cro/docs/reference/cro-http-datetime.md

-This regular expression should be used only for string checking and all conversion to DateTime should be done using `DateTimeGrammar` grammar and `DateTimeActions` class in this manneur:
+This regular expression should be used only for string checking and all conversion to DateTime should be done using `DateTimeGrammar` grammar and `DateTimeActions` class in this manner:

     my $str = Sun, '06 Nov 1994 08:49:37 GMT';
     my DateTime $time = DateTimeGrammar.parse(, actions => DateTimeActions.new).made;